 Struggling to make sales through email marketing?
 Learn the tricks to getting your emails opened, read and clicked on so you can make money with email marketing!
 How to write broadcast emails that get clicks, get open, get engagement and ultimately drive sales for your business?

 Email marketing is still the engine in every digital business.
-This post elaborates on the six components you need to keep in mind when sending your broadcast emails.
+This post elaborates on the six components you need to keep in mind when sending your broadcast emails - to increasing the email open rate.

 1. Sender information